miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 ## Formatting your response with Serializers

-When you return a model from a route handler, Mirage *serializes* it into a JSON payload, and then responds to your Ember app with that payload.
+When you return a model or a collection from a route handler, Mirage *serializes* it into a JSON payload, and then responds to your Ember app with that payload.
 It uses an object called a Serializer to do this, which you can customize.
 Having a single object that's responsible for this formatting logic helps keep your route handlers simple.
-In particular, a bit of customization in the serializer layer often lets you use shorthands when you otherwise might not be able to.
+In particular, a bit of customization in the serializer layer often lets you use shorthands when you otherwise wouldn't be able to.

+Mirage ships with two named serializers, JsonApiSerializer (used to mock servers implementing [JSON:API](http://jsonapi.org/)) and ActiveModelSerializer (used to mock Rails servers using ActiveModel::Serializers).
+You should use these if your app's backend will be built to conform to either standard.

-The default serializer takes all the attributes of your model, and returns them under a root key of the model type.
+Additionally, there's a basic Serializer class that you can use and customize.
+By default, it takes all the attributes of your model, and returns them under a root key of the model type.
 Suppose you had the following author in your database:

 ```
 {